 - Conclusion: TEMT administration to AD subjects appears to be safe, while providing clinically-significant memory enhancement and evidence of disease modification

-TEMT is an investigational device currently under development and not commercially available.
+TEMT is an investigational device currently under clinical development and not commercially available.